 There are two kinds of balance, static balance and dynamic balance.

-Static balance is the ability to hold a posture in the same location; but without support, e.g. sitting and playing a clapping game; standing on one leg; sitting upright while listening or reading.
+Static balance is the ability to hold a posture in the same location, but without support, e.g. sitting while playing a clapping game, standing on one leg, sitting upright while listening or reading.
 Static balance is also called a state of static equilibrium.

 Static balance is monitored by the maculae receptors within the membrane of the vestibular system (Marieb, 2000), which are responsible for registering the position of the head to the pull of gravity when the body is not moving (Marieb, 2000).
 Each macula is a patch of receptor cells with their hairs embedded in the otolithic membrane.
 This membrane consists of a jelly-like material and contains small particles made of calcium salts, known as otoliths.
 During head movement, the otoliths roll in response to the changes in the pull of gravity.
 The rolling otoliths slide over the hair cells, bending the hairs and pulling on the otolithic membrane.
 The activated hair cells send an impulse along the vestibular nerve (a division of cranial nerve VIII) to the cerebellum of the brain, informing it of the position of the head in space (Marieb, 2000; Hogan, 2004).

 Fig 1: Static Balance: structures and function of maculae (Marieb, 2000).

 This is practically illustrated by a spirit level with three tubes angled to indicate equilibrium – the midpoint, between moving backward and forward, up and down, and left and right.
 A still and straight posture would imply that the three bubbles within the three angled tubes of the spirit level would simultaneously be at midpoint.